ds-ukassel/backup-postgres-s3/README.md

 - `MINIO_SERVER` - Your Minio server

 - `POSTGRES_HOST` - Hostname of the PostgreSQL database to backup, alternatively this container can be linked to the container with the name `postgres`.
+- `POSTGRES_DATABASE` - Name of the PostgreSQL database to backup.

 ### Optional Environment Variables